MicrosoftDocs/learn/learn-pr/wwl-azure/deploy-single-instance-implementations-2-tier-3-tier/includes/2-explore-deployment-methodologies.md

 Hashicorp Terraform is an open-source tool for provisioning and managing cloud infrastructure.
 It codifies infrastructure in configuration files that describe the topology of cloud resources, such as virtual machines, storage accounts, and networking interfaces.
 Terraform's command-line interface (CLI) provides a simple mechanism to deploy and version the configuration files to Azure or any other supported cloud.

-Terraform is a popular tool choice for multi-cloud scenarios, where similar infrastructure is deployed to Azure and other cloud providers or on-premises datacenters.
+Terraform is a popular tool choice for multicloud scenarios, where similar infrastructure is deployed to Azure and other cloud providers or on-premises datacenters.
 It enables developers to use the same tools and configuration files to manage infrastructure on multiple cloud providers.

 The GitHub repository [SAP on Azure Deployment Automation Framework](https://github.com/Azure/sap-automation) contains a set of highly customizable templates that can be used to automatically deploy complex SAP landscapes in the Azure Cloud.
 The templates are split into: